Introduction: Bug context capture is the bottleneck in modern QA

 Conclusion: Bug capture should take one click, not five minutes

-The biggest hidden cost in most QA processes is the friction of bug reporting.
-Every minute spent describing a bug is a minute not spent fixing one — and every back-and-forth between reporter and developer compounds that cost across the release cycle.
-The Bugzy Chrome extension exists to remove that friction entirely: see the bug, click once, and send a report that's complete by default.
-For QA engineers, UAT testers, customer support agents, and anyone else who finds bugs but isn't paid to write tickets, the difference is the difference between bug reporting being a chore and being something that just happens.
+The biggest hidden cost in most QA processes is the friction of bug reporting — every back-and-forth between reporter and developer compounds across the release cycle.
+The Bugzy Chrome extension removes that friction entirely: see the bug, click once, and send a report that's complete by default.
+For anyone who finds bugs but isn't paid to write tickets, that's the difference between bug reporting being a chore and being something that just happens.